BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

 3. Install xDebug browser extension for [Firefox](https://addons.mozilla.org/firefox/addon/xdebug-helper-for-firefox/) or [Chrome](https://chromewebstore.google.com/detail/xdebug-chrome-extension/oiofkammbajfehgpleginfomeppgnglk)
 4. In the browser extension settings set IDE key to `PHPSTORM`

-Start debugging by enable `Debug` in the browser extension button, enable `Start Listening for PHP Debug COnnections` in PhpStorm (bug icon in the toolbar).
+Start debugging by enable `Debug` in the browser extension button, enable `Start Listening for PHP Debug Connections` in PhpStorm (bug icon in the toolbar).
 Then add a breakpoint in the PHP code by clicking a line number.
 When you now access the Pimcore backend or call a dataport via REST API, the debugger will stop at your breakpoints.

 For debugging [CLI commands](#how-to-trigger-imports-and-exports), go to PhpStorm settings > PHP.
 Add CLI interpreter by clicking "+" icon and select `From Docker, Vagrant, VM, WSL ...`, everything else should be configured automatically.

-To start debugging CLI commands, just add a breakpoint to your code and run the command.
+To start debugging CLI commands, just add a breakpoint to your code and run the command, e.g. `bin/console dd:extract 1`.

+#### Tracing / Performance Analysis

+You can also use xDebug for tracing and performance analysis.
+To start tracing, prepend `XDEBUG_MODE=profile` to your CLI command, e.g. `XDEBUG_MODE=profile bin/console dd:complete 1`.
+This will create a file `cachegrind.out.<random>` in your project directory.
+You can analyze this file in PhpStorm via `Analyze > Analyze Performance Profile...` to see which functions use the most memory / time.

 ### Tutorials